-I Love My Children But Hate My Life: Solutions to Dilemmas That Mothers Face
+I Love My Children but Hate My Life: Solutions to Dilemmas That Mothers Face

 A balm for all guilty mothers.

-The sequence of events generally runs like this - the strong urge to have a family - the joy of being pregnant - the horror of the weight and nausea of pregnancy while working - the relief of childbirth - the love of the new baby - the stressors of a demanding life - and suddenly: the dilemma - the difficulty of sustaining active love (of anyone) in the face of stressors - ambivalence about the father - and the beginning of a struggle that determines the fate of the family.
+The sequence of events generally runs like this: the strong urge to have a family, the joy of being pregnant, the horror of the weight and nausea of pregnancy while working, the relief of childbirth, the love of the new baby, the stressors of a demanding life.
+Then suddenly, there's the dilemma: the difficulty of sustaining active love (of anyone) in the face of stressors, ambivalence about the father, and the beginning of a struggle that determines the fate of the family.
 Why do these challenges occur and what can women do to ease the burden on themselves?

 Holding yourself to a standard of perfection can lead to burnout in all areas of life, because you are constantly striving for something that does not exist.
 The brain actually does the opposite of what you expect when you are a perfectionist—it slows down to make sure rather than speeding up.
 And life then becomes harder than you imagine because you are constantly striving to slow down to hit the mark rather than living in the flow.

 What women often fail to recognize is that burnout affects your entire state of mind.
 As a result, they are increasingly annoyed by their children or partners and then feel guilty about this.
-The reality is that when the burnout is reduced, their feelings about their families often change.
+The reality is that when burnout is reduced, their feelings about their families often change.
 So rather than force themselves to think and feel differently, addressing the burnout can help many problems all at once.